Electric Scooter Trial

 E-scooters and safety

-As part of the trial, e-scooters will be restricted to bicycle lanes, bicycle paths, separated and shared paths, and roads with a maximum speed of 50kph.
+As part of the trial, e-scooters are restricted to bicycle lanes, bicycle paths, separated and shared paths.
 A maximum BAC of 0.05 will be enforced for e-scooter riders.
 The e-scooters are limited to travel at a maximum of 20km/h.

 If you are found to be riding an e-scooter while over 0.05 BAC, you will incur a penalty that effects your licence – licence suspension or cancellation.
 If you don’t have a licence, a drink or drug driving infringement may also impact your ability to gain a licence in the future.